Card Counting in Baccarat

 Contrary to popular belief, there are effective ways to count cards in Baccarat, though it’s different than card counting in other games.

 Counting cards is a method used in a number of gambling games used to make an approximation about the nature of the cards left in the deck or shoe.
 While it’s a technique most well known for being used in the game of blackjack, there are three main ways that the technique can be used in Baccarat.
-We’re going to break down how all three of these systems for card counting work in this game and how you can apply all three to playing online or in land-based games.
+We’re going to break down how all three of these systems for card counting work in this game and how you can apply all three to playing in online casinos with live dealers or in land-based games.

 The Basic Counting System

 One advantage of card counting in Baccarat, compared to counting cards in a game like blackjack, is that there aren’t really multiple systems to contend with and choose from.
 Instead, there’s really only one method that’s mathematically proven for counting cards in this game.
 Once you learn it, you’ve learned everything there is to learn about the basic counting system.

 In line with the Fundamental Theorem of Baccarat Strategy, you’ll use this system by letting it tell you when you should go with the player bet instead of the banker bet.
 The idea is that you’ll stick with the banker bet normally, but this system will give you an indicator of when the player bet will give you a better payout rate.

 Like any other system, card counting by itself will not make you profitable against the casino, but it will help to minimize your house advantage and maximize your chances of coming out on top in your session.

 How to Use the Basic Counting System

 The following will briefly summarize how to use this system for counting cards to determine when the player bet is better than the banker bet.
 This is based on a game with six or eight decks, but you can make an adjustment to make it work for single-deck games, which we’ll address in this summary.

 - When you start with a fresh shoe of cards (or deck of cards), then you’ll mentally begin with the number zero.